 Current practice undertaken on all cells constructed after 1998 involves designing the cell to direct the leachate towards a sump.
 The sump pumps out leachate into four holding tanks through a float-controlled pump.
-Leachate is stored in these tanks and is irrigated over the completed areas of the landfill, reinjected into a series of two risers or transported off site to an aqueous waste treatment plant.
+Leachate is stored in these tanks and is primarily transported off site to an aqueous waste treatment plant and secondarily irrigated over select areas of the site that meet the EPL conditions related to irrigation or reinjected into a series of two risers.